farhanashrafdev/90DaysOfGoogleCloudPlatform/README.md

 - Schedule and take the GCP certification exams on Google Cloud
 - Work on some GCP projects that showcase your skills and portfolio

-I hope this plan helps you learn GCP hands-on for beginners in 90 days.
-Remember, this is just a suggested plan, and you can always modify it according to your own needs and preferences.
-The most important thing is to enjoy the learning process and have fun with GCP. 😊
+Note:

-Note: If the plan looks overly ambitious or unrealistic for you.
+I hope this plan helps you learn GCP beginners in 90 days.
+The most important thing is to enjoy the learning process and have fun with GCP. 😊 If the plan looks overly ambitious or unrealistic for you.
 I was attempting to cover all feasible topics and certifications connected to Google Cloud Platform in 90 days.
 However, you may always tailor the plan to your own pace and preferences.
-You can skip some courses or certificates that are unrelated to your objectives, or you can extend the time frame as needed.
+You can skip some courses or certificates that are unrelated to your objectives, or you can extend the time frame as needed, this is just a suggested plan, and you can always modify it according to your own needs and preferences.
 Happy learning.